 If you work in a field that requires special skills, you may want a policy that protects your ability to perform in your career.
 For instance, a surgeon needs all 10 fingers; if they were to be injured and lose the use of a finger, they may no longer be able to perform surgery.
 Perhaps there are many jobs they could still do, but they would be best off to seek out a disability policy that will insure against this specific loss, or at least still provide a benefit for the time it might take to secure a new career path.

 Property and Casualty Insurance Review

-For property and casualty insurance, take a look at your total coverage relative to what you own, and to your net worth.
+For property and casualty insurance, take a look at your total coverage and compare it to what you own and to your net worth.
 As your net worth grows, the amount of insurance protection you have should also increase.
 If someone were to be injured on your property and sue you, would your coverage hold up?
 It helps to know what items are excluded from coverage.
-Best to review this with your insurance agent and adjust coverage as needed.
+This type of policy can be complex, since it covers against legal action, so you may want to review it with your agent and adjust coverage as needed.

 If you run a business out of your home, be sure to bring this up to your agent as well.
 Yes, additional coverage may be needed, but it is better to pay a small premium to have things covered than to suffer a devastating uncovered loss.